 Level 10: The US intervenes massively on the ground (see Rule 27.1); Russia automatically receives all remaining reinforcements and rebuilds all its units on the map to full strength; if already played, Russia regains its Special Joker card to be used again.
 All remaining players receive a batch of reinforcements (or replacements).

-[23.0] Coups
+[23.0] Coups d’État

 Coups d’état may occur in Iraq and/or in Syria, either during the setup of certain scenarios, or by play one of the two relevant Event cards.
 A player cannot play a Coup d’état card before Turn 3; as soon as the card is played the International Tension level rises by +1.